Sabir-Ali-Mondal/Not-Pi-Vision/README.md

 ---
 ## Added Updates:
-    (19/06/2025)
 *   More personalized system for 'Syllabus to Vision'
 *   Multiple Visualization control simply.
 *   Slider like 'Concept to Vision'
 *   Text Pre-Wrap fixed
 *   Adjustable Visual Size

-## Added More Updates :
 *   High Level Visual
 *   Podcast With Highlight
 *   Added Many More Styles
 *   Better control in Complexity level
 *   Language Control using "," separated topic input

-## Added More Updates :
-Smarter Auto-Generate Visuals

 *   🆕 One-Tap Full Generation:
      Generate all visuals at once from the Syllabus Workspace!
-     User picks style once — and all topics auto-generate + save seamlessly.
-     💡 Saves huge time — one click does it all!
   Syllabus --> Workspace --> Auto Visual and Audio and text Study Metarial

 *   📤 Upload .html or .txt in both areas